 Sending Emails & Pulling lists that Exclude the Appropriate People

-Note that "No Mass Email" means the individual does not want to receive mass marketing message from AFS-USA, but you can still send that individual a personal or local message.
-Be sure to contact your TDS if you have any questions.
+Note that "No Mass Email" means the individual does not want to receive mass marketing messages from AFS-USA, but you can still send that individual a personal or local message.
+Be sure to contact your Volunteer Services Specialist (VSS) if you have any questions.

 How to Remove Alerts

 On occasion people who have previously asked us not to contact them may change their minds.
-In order to remove a subscriber alert that the individual no longer wants, please send the details to your Team Development Specialist who will work with the AFS managers with authority to remove such alerts.
+In order to remove a subscriber alert that the individual no longer wants, please send the details to your Volunteer Services Specialist (VSS) who will work with the AFS managers with the authority to remove such alerts.